West Valley Mega Site

 Current MPC Entitlements

-Existing CPA for 2,091 dwelling units plus supporting retail, educational, and recreational uses already approved.
-Clear pathway to alternative use overlay / PAD/CMP alignment to secure by-right data center and industrial development permissions.
+Existing CPA & PAD/RUPD for 2,091 dwelling units plus supporting retail, educational, and recreational uses already approved.
+County-level pathway toward alternative-use overlay permissions supporting data center and industrial development.

 Outside AMA Water Flexibility